 Minecraft was officially released live on stage at Minecon in Las Vegas with Notch pulling the lever to signify its transition into a retail product.

-A retail Xbox 360 version will arrive on June 4th in the United States for $20.
+A retail Xbox 360 version arrived on June 4th in the United States for $20.
 The disc-based game includes all the features and content found in the current XBLA version, as well as the addition coming in the ninth title update.
 With an internet connection the disc version will also receive "all the same content and feature updates as the digital version ongoing."

 Xbox Live Refunds